gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 ## Cross Platform Asset Example
 The cross-platform `Logo` example project shows how assets can be managed for multiple different console targets together.

 In the example @ref utility_png2asset is used to generate assets in the native format for each console at compile-time from separate source PNG images.
-The Makefile is set to use the source PNG folder which matches the current console being compiled, and the source code uses @ref set_native_tile_data() to load the assets tiles in native format.
+The Makefile is set to use the source PNG folder which matches the current console being compiled, and the source code uses @ref set_bkg_native_data() to load the assets tiles in native format to the tile memory used for background tiles on that platform.

 # Hardware Summaries